davidroad/Gene2vec/README.md

 ### GGIPNN_Classification.py
 GGIPNN stands for gene-gene interaction predictor neural network.
-Given the training, validation and testing datasets for gene-gene interaction, this script will a leverage multilayer perceptron (defined in GGIPNN.py) to predict gene-gene interaction and generate the AUC score.
+Given the training, validation and testing datasets for gene-gene interaction, this script will leverage multilayer perceptron (defined in GGIPNN.py) to predict gene-gene interaction and generate the AUC score.

 Each dataset (training, validation and testing) should have two files: